thegreatkeej/Estimator_Project/README.md

 -   The correlation between conduit and fittings prices

 The project's ML is a logistic regression model that will:
--	Predict which day of the week offers lowest price based on prices, vendor and location
+-	Predict which day of the week offers lowest price based on prices, vendor, and location

 We use an unsupervised machine learning model that will sub-categorize the data by material item.

-* Seperate data into features (X) and target (y)
+* Separate data into features (X) and target (y)
 * Split data into test and train
 ![Alt text](https://github.com/thegreatkeej/Estimator_Project/blob/main/images/Picture28.png)